How Is Microdermabrasion Performed?

 A device emits crystals onto the surface of the skin, causing a gentle abrasion of the skin to remove the outer layer of the skin.
 Microdermabrasion may be combined with a light chemical peel to enhance the effect of the treatment.

 What to Expect During Your Office Visit

 Your face, or whatever body part is being treated, will be cleansed, and a degreaser may be applied.
-The clinician will cover your eyes, and the treatment will begin.
+The clinician covers your eyes, and the treatment begins.
 Usually, 2 passes are made to assure that the entire area has been treated.
 The procedure takes approximately 30 minutes.
 A chemical peel may be added depending on the condition being treated.
 This will be discussed with you prior to the commencement of the treatment.
 Moisturizer and sunscreen will be applied.

 Limitations of Microdermabrasion Treatments

 Treatments are not recommended for those who have a history of excessive scarring, recent herpes outbreak, warts, active acne, or active rosacea.

 Multiple sessions are required to obtain optimal results.
 The number varies from person to person and condition to condition.
 Microdermabrasion works best with a good home care routine.